-Investments in the guaranteed investment contracts are stated at fair value.
+With the implementation of GASB Statement No. 72, Fair Value Measurement and Application, investments in the guaranteed investment contracts are stated at contract value.
 Investments in mutual funds are stated at fair value as determined by using the closing price listed on national exchanges as of December 31.
 Investments in equity trust funds are also stated at fair value as reported by the respective trustees and investment managers.
 Annuities are stated at their present value of future payments calculated by the Plan using information as reported by the various insurance companies.